 Ringo: 'Every day when there's a break in filming you get a chance to see rushes of the scenes they shot the day before.'
 Paul: 'And that's hilarious because you get to see all the bits of the film where somebody mucked things up by laughing and forgetting their lines.'

-Michael Peto's photos capture The Beatles on the set of Help! at Twickenham Studios on Salisbury Plain, enjoying dinner at their Salisbury hotel, relaxing over tea and biscuits with their Help! co-stars, in the recording studio, and facing press the day their MBEs were announced to the world.'Completely engrossing... a virtual museum of nostalgic photography contained within gilded pages.' - Goldmine
+Michael Peto's historic photographs capture The Beatles on the set of Help! at Twickenham Studios on Salisbury Plain, enjoying dinner at their Salisbury hotel, relaxing over tea and biscuits with their Help! co-stars, in the recording studio, and facing press the day their MBEs were announced to the world.'Completely engrossing... a virtual museum of nostalgic photography contained within gilded pages.' - Goldmine

 1965 was an incredibly important year for The Beatles.
 That summer Help! was not only the band's last feature film, it was their last stand as lovable mop-tops.
 In October they would record Rubber Soul and begin a period of unprecedented musical and lyrical innovation that would change the face of popular music forever.
 It was the year The Beatles evolved from mere pop stars into the most important band in history, icons of the age.Acclaimed photographer Colin Jones writes the book's Foreword.
 It was when Michael Peto first showed Colin's photos to the picture editor of The Observer, that Colin's own career as a Fleet Street photographer was given a kickstart.